 - Insulating coatings on architectural glass

-Another important variable in determining deposition quality is the condition of the target during the sputtering process.
-Increasing reactive gas flow to the process speeds the chemical reaction, but can also cause full coverage of the target or “target poisoning”.
-When target poisoning occurs, the process can be negatively affected.
-A decreased deposition rate, as well as unwanted changes in vacuum and voltage levels can occur which can damage both the target and the substrate.
-Closed-loop process control systems are used to maintain the “transition” state of the target and avoid poisoning.
+It is also important to maintain the condition of the target during the sputtering process.
+While increasing reactive gas flow to the process speeds up the chemical reaction, it can also lead to full coverage of the target or “target poisoning.”
+This may decrease the deposition rate and lead to changes in vacuum and voltage level that damage the target and substrate.